reshmem/slhdsa-sdk/README.md

 - Kotlin tests download `jna-5.14.0.jar` on first run.
 - Kotlin requires `kotlinc` and `ktlint` (installed by `./scripts/install_deps.sh` when `brew` is available).
 - Gradle is installed by `./scripts/install_deps.sh` when `brew` is available.
+- Windows: run tests from WSL2 or Git Bash; Android/iOS-specific tests require their respective SDKs and platforms.

 ## Benchmarks